-New rule seeks to weed out college programs that leave grads with low income, high debt
+New rule targets college programs that leave grads with low income, high debt

 The Education Department says the rule would help an estimated 700,000 students who would otherwise enroll at one of nearly 1,800 low-performing colleges.

+A separate part of the proposal would release new information showing students the true cost of programs across all types of colleges.
+The Education Department would publish data detailing the amount students pay for individual programs — including, tuition, fees and books — along with their student debt levels and earnings after graduation.

+“We need to equip students and families with the facts before they take on a mountain of debt,” Cardona said.

 The rule is expected to put many for-profit college programs in jeopardy.
-At nonprofit colleges, it would mostly apply to certificate programs, which usually focus on career training.
-It would not apply to bachelor’s degrees or most graduate programs.
+At nonprofit colleges, it would have no effect beyond certificate programs, which often focus on career training.
+It would not apply, for example, to bachelor’s degrees or most graduate programs.

 The proposal comes at a time of flagging faith in higher education.
 Fewer young Americans have been going to college, a shift that experts attribute to rising tuition costs, a strong job market and the shortcomings of pandemic schooling.